cv-hirtihk/cv-hirtihk/README.md

 ### Hi there, I'm Hirtih Kumar 👋
 ### I'am a student pursuing my under-grad in computer science
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Data Structures using JAVA
 <!--
 **cv-hirtihk/cv-hirtihk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.